MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/discovering-features.md

 ## Acquiring features

-Once the desired features have been selected, click **Get features** to start downloading the selected feature package files.
+Once you've chosen your features, select **Get features** to start downloading the selected feature package files.

 > [!NOTE]
 > By default, previously acquired feature package files won't be re-downloaded.
 To change this behavior please see [configuring the feature tool](configuring-feature-tool.md).